x1on9f31/MIT-6.824-spring2021/README.md

 # MIT-6.824-spring2021
-MIT-6.824-spring2021, lab implmentations , includes lab 2A 2B 2C 2D 3A 3B
+MIT-6.824-spring2021, lab implmentations , includes lab 2A 2B 2C 2D 3A 3B 4A
 Raft with golang

 ## Recent
+4A finished just now
-4A 4B to be finished...
+4B to be finished...

 ## Usage
 ### Lab2